gSchool/pull-requests-exercise/teagan.md

-Hello my name is Teagan and im practiving pull requests:
+Hello my name is Teagan and im practicing pull requests: